jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

 **Visit by Judge**

 ### 41 Judge to examine proposed care recipient
-(1) If an application is made for a compulsory care order for a proposed care recipient, a Family Court Judge must examine the proposed care recipient as soon as practicable and in no case later than 14 days after the application is filed in the Court.
+(1) If an application is made for a compulsory care order for a proposed care recipient, a Family Court Judge must examine the proposed care recipient as soon as practicable and in no case later than 14 days after the application is filed in the court.
 (2) Subsection (1) does not prevent a Family Court Judge from completing an examination of the proposed care recipient under that subsection later than 14 days after the filing of the application in respect of the proposed care recipient.
 (3) The examination must be conducted—
   (a) at the place where the proposed care recipient is staying; or